WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 > Note: if installation fails you will still make it into ipython, there will
 > just be a traceback to the failed command as you enter.

-I've had zero issues with this, but if there ever comes a time where it does not work in certain environments for you.
+I've had zero issues with this, but if there ever comes a time when it does not work in certain environments for you.
 I'd strongly suggest you to add this to a separate profile.